The purposes of our international activities are to:

 - World Road Association (PIARC)

-In addition to these interdisciplinary organisations we also participate in field-specific fora when this serves our needs.
+In addition to these multidisciplinary organisations we also participate in field-specific fora when this serves our needs.

 Research and development